-Figure 8.2.8-2: Constrained UE registering to use relay UE
+Figure 8.2.8-2: Constrained UE registering to use proxy UE

-1) Upon selecting the relay or proxy UE, the MSGin5G Client-2 of the MSGin5G UE-2 sends request message to register with the selected MSGin5G Relay UE or MSGin5G Proxy UE to indicate it about the use of relay service or proxy service by the MSGin5G UE-2 (i.e. constrained device).
-The request message
+1) Upon selecting the proxy UE, the MSGin5G Client-2 of the MSGin5G UE-2 sends Proxy register request to the selected MSGin5G Proxy UE to indicate it about the use of proxy service by the MSGin5G UE-2 (i.e. constrained device).
+The Proxy register request message includes information elements as specified in Table 8.2.8-3.